secretGeek/today-i-learned-staging/linux/dig.md

-# how do i check a dns record
+# How do I check a DNS record?

-how to do a dns lookup on wsl2 windows subsystem for windows.
+How to do a dns lookup on wsl2 windows subsystem for windows.

 (note -- if you want to see if a domain is registered, use [whois](./whois.md) instead)